 Tesfay was a director in Eritrea’s Ministry of Foreign Affairs and contributed freelance articles to Setit.
 The publication’s former editor, Aaron Berhane, told CPJ that Tesfay used to write at least twice a month, sometimes under a pen name.

-Authorities have never explained why they arrested Tesfay but Aaron told CPJ that it could have been connected to pieces he wrote calling for negotiations to resolve the political crisis between conservatives and reformers in the ruling party.
-Abraham Zere, the then-executive director of the free speech advocacy organization PEN Eritrea Exile told CPJ in 2018 that his articles in the private newspaper may have been interpreted as endorsing dissidents.
+Authorities have never explained why they arrested Tesfay but Aaron, who died in exile in May 2021, told CPJ that it could have been connected to pieces he wrote calling for negotiations to resolve the political crisis between conservatives and reformers in the ruling party.
+Abraham Zere, the then-executive director of the free speech advocacy organization PEN Eritrea Exile, told CPJ in 2018 that his articles in the private newspaper may have been interpreted as endorsing dissidents.
 The exact date of his arrest is unknown.

 Amal Saleh, a U.K.-based Eritrean journalist, told CPJ in September 2017 that Tesfay is believed to have died in 2003 or 2004, according to sources who had connections to detention centers in Eritrea.
-CPJ was unable to independently confirm his death.
+CPJ was unable to confirm his death independently.
 In 2007, CPJ confirmed that at least one of the journalists, Fesshaye “Joshua” Yohannes, had died in secret detention.
-CPJ continues to list the journalists on the prison census as a means of holding the government accountable for their fates.
+CPJ continues to list the journalists on the prison census to hold the government accountable for their fates.